GeoShadow15/GeoShadow15/README.md

 - 👋 Hi, I’m @GeoShadow15
-- 👀 I’m interested in photography
+- 👀 I’m interested in digital healthcare applications
-- 🌱 I’m currently learning python
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 🌲 My hobbies are classical guitar and photography

 <!---
 GeoShadow15/GeoShadow15 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.